 - Complete your sleep setup with the best sleeping bag for you

-Inflatable camping mats are a far more complex beast, as the various materials and construction make a huge difference to the insulation they dish out – yes, even from two mats that look very similar.
-As usual, the cheaper the mat the less insulation you’ll probably get.
-Always check the R-value.
+Choosing an inflatable camping mats can be a complex task, as the various materials and construction make a huge difference to the insulation they dish out – yes, even from two mats that look very similar.
+As usual, the cheaper the mat the less insulation you’ll probably get, and be sure to check the R-value.

 Best camping mats 2021 to buy now